sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 _FPV Quadcopter with GPS mast_

-* INAV does NOT have the resource remapping feature, which means that **you can't change the motors order**.
+* INAV does NOT has the resource remapping feature, which means that **you can't change the motors order**.
 Be careful to wire the motors signal wires on the correct order.
 * INAV supports DShot ESC protocol, but it doesn’t behave the same way as in BetaFlight.
 DShot 150 or 300 is more than enough for a reliable flight.
 Faster protocols will reduce the reliability, so avoid using them.
-* INAV supports loop frequencies up to 8khz, but flies just fine with 2kHz.
+* INAV supports loop frequencies up to 8kHz, but flies just fine with 2kHz.
 There’s no real benefit to use such higher frequencies as it will only make the CPU more busy for others tasks.
-* DShot telemetry is supported, but not Bi-directional single-wire telemetry (it'll be supported soon).
+* DShot telemetry is supported, but not Bi-directional single-wire telemetry.

 ### Most important settings you should take a look before first flight